Canon 60D vs Sony A7R

 It is notable that the A7R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the A7R have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the A7R was followed by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 60D and A7R can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A7R Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Sony A7R – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 60D: